mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 <!--

 - Melna heads to Shaki Terminal to meet Pomri, but Pomri doesn't show
-- Linyu is selling a stolen tool at the station
+- Melna goes to see Jes, and Linyu is there
-- Melna chases after hae with Laen-Laen and catches hae
+- Melna chases after hae and catches hae, with the pendant showing, and Melna seeing it
 - The two travel to Yansha and talk on the way.

-- At Yansha, they meet Setre(?)
+- At Yansha, they meet Setre

  -->